Cavity magnon-polariton interface for strong spin-spin coupling

 Here, we further consider the case that two identical NV spins are symmetrically placed away from the YIG sphere in the CPW resonator.
 Thus, two spins interact with the CPW resonator with the same coupling strength $\lambda$.
-By operating the cavity-magnon subsystem around the critical point, the couplings between two spins and the HP can be fully suppressed, while the couplings between two spins and the LP is greatly enhanced, similar to the single spin case.
-Therefore, the Hamiltonian of the hybrid system with two identical spins can be effectively described by Tavis-Cumming model,
+By operating the cavity-magnon subsystem around the critical point, the couplings between two spins and the HP can be fully suppressed, while the couplings between two spins and the LP {are} greatly enhanced, similar to the single spin case.
+Therefore, the Hamiltonian of the hybrid system with two identical spins can be effectively described by {Tavis-Cummings} model,

-In the dispersive regime, i.e., $\abs{\Delta_{\rm NV}-\omega_-}\gg g_r$, the LP can be as an interface to induce an indirect coupling between two spins by using the Fr\"{o}hlich-Nakajima transformation~\cite{Frohlich,Nakajima}.
-By adiabatically eliminating the degrees of freedom of the LP, we can obtain the effective spin-spin Hamiltonian as
+{To enter the dispersive regime, i.e., $|\Delta_{\rm NV}-\omega_-|\gg {g_+}$, {$\Delta_{\rm NV}/2\pi=16$ MHz is chosen.} This can be realized by tuning the magnetic field acting on the transition between levels $m_s=\pm1$. {In this regime}, the LP can be as an interface to induce an indirect and tunable coupling between two spins by using the Fr\"{o}hlich-Nakajima transformation~\cite{Frohlich,Nakajima}.
+Up to the second order in ${g_+}/\Delta_{\rm NV}$, the spin qubits are decoupled from the LP.
+By adiabatically eliminating the LP, the effective spin-spin coupling Hamiltonian is